 If you cannot stomach or find the literary value in Shakespeare’s Titus Andronicus, then you will likely find nun-fiction outside of your comprehension.
 Toward the end of Shakespeare’s bloodiest play, Titus feeds Tamora the bodies of her two sons, ground up in a pie.
 She eats the minced up bodies of her sons, courtesy of Chef Titus.
 It is one of the most grotesque and memorable moments of violence in literary history.
 What is the entertainment value in this, one might ask?
 The creativity and the sheer absurdity: and, more, what they reveal about how power corrupts and about the nature of evil.

 Titus Andronicus is art; it is not real life.
 Were it real life, it would not be entertainment – it would be violence and patriarchal savagery.
-Because it is art, it is meant to horrify, disturb, educate– and entertain.
+Because it is art, it is meant to horrify, disturb, educate– and, all the while, entertain.

 Art allows us to go safely and freely where it is otherwise dangerous to go.
 When artists lose their ability to create this safer space, our real lives become endangered.

-This is why it is imperative that mongrels like Donald tRump, who threaten the proliferation of our avenues to truth (through journalism, art, and the like), do not end up in positions of authority that allow them to take away the basic rights of people who mock them and challenge their authority.
+This is why it is imperative that mongrels in power, those who threaten the proliferation of our avenues to truth (through journalism, art, and the like), do not end up in positions of authority that allow them to take away the basic rights of people who mock them and challenge their authority.